htmx-ui/hello/docs/guides/PROJECT_STRUCTURE.md

 # Project Structure Documentation

 ## Overview
-This document describes the structure and organization of the HTMX + Hyperscript + TailwindCSS UI Library project.
+This document describes the structure and organization of the Hello UI - HTMX + Hyperscript + TailwindCSS Component Library project.

 ## Directory Structure
 ```